-CHARGE ACT OTHER ELEMENTS PRISON TERM STATUTE Sexual Abuse 1 st degree Sexual contact Incapable/lack capacity for consent, or by the use of forcible compulsion Up to 7 or 15 years, C,B/Felony 566.100 Sexual Abuse 2 nd degree Sexual contact Up to 1 or 4 years, A/misdemeanor- D/Felony 566.101 Child Molestation 2 nd degree Sexual contact Up to 1 or 4 years, A/misdemeanor- D/Felony 566.068 c.
+CHARGE ACT OTHER ELEMENTS PRISON TERM STATUTE Sexual Abuse 1 st degree Incapable/lack capacity for consent, or by the use of forcible compulsion Up to 7 or 15 years, C,B/Felony 566.100 Sexual Abuse 2 nd degree Sexual contact Without consent Up to 1 or 4 years, A/misdemeanor- D/Felony 566.101 Child Molestation 2 nd degree Sexual contact Under the age of 17 (with or without consent) Up to 1 or 4 years, A/misdemeanor- D/Felony 566.068 c.
 Incest - Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.